bsalimi/dsc100-sp25/README.md

 **Late Day Policy:** You have up to 3 late days to use on homework assignments.
 These late days can be used in 24-hour chunks.
 You can only use one late day on each assignment.
 Late days are meant to be a safety net and should not be used as a convenience.
 It is expected that you will not need to use your late days and that you will submit all assignments on time.
 If you use all of your late days, it is likely that you are not managing your time effectively and will need to adjust your study habits. **Please note that no excuses for not submitting assignments on time will be accepted once you have exhausted your late days.**

 **Midterm (20%):** The midterm exam will cover all topics up until Formal Query Languages.
-It will be held on canvas.
+It will be held in person.

-**Final Exam (50%):** The final exam will be comprehensive and will be held on canvas.
+**Final Exam (50%):** The final exam will be comprehensive and will be held in person.

-Both Midterm and Final exam will be held remote.

 **Exam Dates:**